mlange-42/yarner/guide/src/dead-and-hidden-code.md

 ```
 ````

-Additionally, if the variable `entrypoint` in section `[paths]` of the `Yarner.toml` is set, unnamed blocks are excluded from code output.
+Additionally, if the option `entrypoint` in section `[paths]` of the `Yarner.toml` is set, unnamed blocks are excluded from code output.

 ## Hidden code